 We report on a 52-53-week fiscal year, ending on the last Sunday in December, effective beginning with the first quarter of fiscal 2018.
-In a 52-53week fiscal year, each fiscal quarter consists of 13 weeks.
+In a 52-53-week fiscal year, each fiscal quarter consists of 13 weeks.
 The additional week in a 53-week fiscal year is added to the fourth quarter, making such quarter consist of 14 weeks.
-Our first 53-week fiscal year will be this year, fiscal 2023, which began on December 26, 2022 and we expect to end on December 31, 2023.
-See "Nature of the Business and Basis of Presentation" in Note 1 to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report for additional details related to our fiscal calendar.
+Our first 53-week fiscal year will be fiscal 2023, which we expect to begin on December 26, 2022 and end on December 31, 2023.
+See "Nature of the Business and Basis of Presentation" in Note 1 to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional details related to our fiscal calendar.